blazegraph/tinkerpop3/README.md

 BlazeGraphReadOnly extends BlazeGraphEmbedded and thus offers all the same operations, except write operations will not be permitted (BlazeGraphReadOnly.tx() will throw an exception).
 You can open as many read-only views as you like, but we recommend you use a connection pool so as not to overtax system resources.
 Applications should be written with the one-writer many-readers paradigm front of mind.

-**Important: Make sure to close the read-only view as soon as you are done with it.**
+**Important: Make sure to close the read-only view when you are done with it.**